-quantum stranger is an album that demands being listened from start to finish with no interruptions.
-Crafty instrumentals, clever lyrics and stunning vocal performances are just a fraction of the quality content found in this album.
-The bar has been, yet again, raised.
+Crafty instrumentals, clever lyrics and stunning vocal performances are just a fraction of the quality content found in “quantum stranger”.

-Title: quantum stranger Label: SACRA/Sony Music Japan Release date: 19/12/2018 Genre: Alternative Rock
+Title: quantum stranger Label: SACRA MUSIC / Sony Music Japan Release date: 19/12/2018 Genre: Alternative Rock

 Track by track analysis: